Install

 ];

-Projen consumes .projenrc.ts and rewrites configuration files, scripts, and workflows.
-Run it any time you change the config so those outputs stay in sync:
+Projen consumes .projenrc.ts and rewrites configuration files, scripts, and workflows:

 npx projen

-Ensure the AWS CLI is authenticated against each account listed in environmentConfigs, then bootstrap the CDK toolkit stack once per account/region pair:
+Ensure the AWS CLI is authenticated against each account in environmentConfigs, then bootstrap the CDK toolkit stack:

 npx cdk bootstrap aws://<ACCOUNT_ID>/<REGION>

-First, make sure your CLI session is assuming a role with the right permissions—if you rely on AWS SSO, follow our guide on setting up the AWS CLI with AWS SSO.
+If you use AWS SSO, follow our guide on setting up the AWS CLI with AWS SSO.

-After the initial local deploy, you can commit your changes and push to your default branch (typically main).
-In the generated workflow, a step similar to the snippet below uses GitHub OIDC to assume the role that Projen configured for your environment:
+After the initial local deploy, commit and push to your default branch (typically main).

 name: Configure AWS credentials